json-api/json-api/format/index.md

 Accept: application/vnd.api+json
 ```

-In this case, the primary data would be a collection of [resource identifier
+In this case, the primary data would be a collection of
-objects] that represent linkage to comments for an article, while the full
+[resource identifier objects][resource identifier object] that represent linkage to comments for an article,
-comments and comment authors would be returned as included data.
+while the full comments and comment authors would be returned as included data.

 > Note: This section applies to any endpoint that responds with primary
 data, regardless of the request type.
 For instance, a server could support